 Nursing Assistant Curriculum/Certificate of Proficiency or Technical Certificate

-The Nursing Assistant program includes three courses.
+The Nursing Assistant program includes two courses.
 They are designed to be completed in only one semester, either fall or spring sessions.
 Generally, students will spend approximately 90 hours in the classroom and around 90 hours in clinical settings administering patient/resident care.
 Clinical experiences occur in long-term care and in hospital settings and are designed to promote the graduate's confidence in the health care setting.
-Students may also choose to enroll in an elective course which concentrates on the nursing assistant role in the hospital setting.
 Degree options include: Technical Certificate in Allied Health with a focus in nursing assistance or Certificate of Proficiency in Nursing Assistant.
 In order to obtain the necessary skills to be eligible to take the state certification exam to become a "Certified" Nursing Assistant, the successful completion of the following two courses are required in the order below:

 Upon acceptance and prior to enrolling in Nursing Assistant courses, the student must provide the following documents: